yliu1126/draw-a-doraemon/README.md

 This is project that I did using HTML, CSS, and Javascript.
 I made a website which automatically draws a Doraemon on the screen.
 I was inspired by Frank Fang.
+Don't use the test folder.
+It is mainly for testing.